reemhd/DevCards-Frontend/README.md

 DevCards is a full-stack application designed to help developers of all skill levels review, practice, and master programming concepts at their own pace.

-This project was developed as part of the final group project of the NorthCoders Software Engineering bootcamp.
+This project was developed as part of my final group project at the NorthCoders Software Engineering bootcamp.

 [Backend repo](https://github.com/reemhd/DevCards-Backend)